 Katrin Dohse (hotdog) is a freelance artist, hobby farmer, and full time cook.
 Her start working with Nate Allen at the Knife and Fork in Spruce Pine led to a rekindling of her childhood love of food and sparked the idea of cooking as a form of activism- a protest that could use unyielding respect instead of aggression to reshape the way guests saw the world.
 After a winter staging in LA at Susanne Goin’s restaurants and several years working in Asheville kitchens– including a world-altering time under Katie Button and Carmen Vaquera-Eaton at Curate and Nightbell– she moved to Southwest Germany to be closer to her paternal family.
 Since 2018 she has been focusing her energy on nurturing the growing farm to fork connection in the city she now calls home…and trying to convince the Germans that balsamic reduction and curly parsley as decoration on every plate is a culinary tradition best left to the 80’s.
 Her art, recipes, and writing can be found at Dreams From The Kitchen or on Instagram.

 Catherine Campbell is a novelist, essayist, and editor.
 Her work appears in The New York Times, McSweeney’s, The Rumpus, The Millions, Writer’s Digest, Kenyon Review and elsewhere.
-During the day, she owns Bright Planning, a marketing agency which serves eco-friendly and socially responsible companies around the United States.
-Catherine holds her BA in Creative Writing (UNC-Asheville), her MFA in Creative Writing (Queens University) and formerly taught as an adjunct professor at Lenoir-Rhyne University’s MA in Writing program.
+During the day, she owns Bright Planning, a marketing agency which serves eco-friendly and socially responsible food, bev and lifestyle brands around the United States.
+Catherine holds her BA in Creative Writing (UNC-Asheville), her MFA in Creative Writing (Queens University) and formerly taught as an adjunct at Lenoir-Rhyne University’s MA in Writing program.
 Born and raised in Appalachia N.C., she adheres to Southern cooking traditions and homesteading.
 Find her on Twitter @TheCatCampbell.

 Underwrite the Dirty Spoon Radio Hour